AIA Singapore ESG Integration Approach

 Consistent with the overall risk management framework approach, AIA Singapore manages Environmental Risk by adopting the Three Lines of Defence model, which clearly defines roles and responsibilities for the management of Environmental Risk.

-The First Line is made up of the business decision-takers who are the Risk Owners responsible for the initial identification, assessment and management of risk to ensure that the business operates within the Environmental Risk considerations as stipulated in the ERM framework.
+The First Line is made up of the business decision-takers who are the Risk Owners responsible for the initial identification, assessment and management of risk to ensure that the business operates within the Environmental Risk considerations as stipulated in the RMF.

 The Second Line consists of the Risk and Compliance functions who are independent of, but work closely with, the First Line to ensure that Environmental Risk is managed appropriately within the risk appetite.
 The Second Line is responsible for overseeing the First Line activities and ensuring that decisions are subject to an appropriate level of governance, as well as ensuring that AIA Singapore adheres to applicable rules and regulations.

-The Third Line which is the Group Internal Audit function is responsible for providing independent assurance over the robustness of the Company's ERM framework in managing Environmental Risk.
+The Third Line which is the Group Internal Audit function is responsible for providing independent assurance over the robustness of the Company's RMF in managing Environmental Risk.

 2 Risk Strategy and Appetite